 The policy signals from Ottawa and Queen's Park are the most encouraging in years.
 The federal Major Projects Office, special economic zones, and a commitment to streamline 150 permitting regulations are all meaningful steps.
 But what is still missing matters.
 Promised investment tax credits and mine development expense deductions for brownfield operations have not yet materialized.
 Canada's average timeline from mine discovery to production remains 18 years, compared to 13 in the United States.
 Closing that gap requires more than incremental reform.

-The biggest threat to Canada's mining revival isn't regulatory.
-It's a shortage of talent.
+The biggest threat to Canada's mining revival is a shortage of talent.

 Engineering faculties have been graduating fewer students for decades.
 Trades are scarce.
 Risk capital for exploration has dried up.
 As Usmar put it, the answer is to think like Silicon Valley.
-We don’t need to build around any single company, we need an ecosystem where talent, capital, and know-how concentrate in one place and compound over time.
-The Toronto Region has the foundation.
+We need an ecosystem where talent, capital, and know-how concentrate in one place and compound over time.
+The Toronto region has the foundation.
 The TSX and TSXV already host roughly 40 percent of the world's listed mining companies.
 What is missing is the urgency to act before the moment passes.

 18 years